-Firm believers of conservative methods, this bakery is dedicated to tradition.
-A lovely selection of bread and pastries is available and all are reassuringly lovingly crafted by hand.
-As well as delicious sourdough and rye bread, the patisserie selection almost looks too good to eat – daintily crafted eclairs and pastel coloured layer cakes.
-There are three shops to choose from in Vienna; one of which is a patisserie bistro.
+For firm believers of conservative methods, this bakery is dedicated to tradition.
+A lovely selection of bread and pastries are available and all are reassuringly crafted by hand with love.
+As well as delicious sourdough and rye bread, the pastry selection almost looks too good to eat – from the daintily-crafted éclairs to the pastel-coloured layer cakes.
+There are three shops to choose from in Vienna; one of which is a pâtisserie bistro.

 Veganism is becoming increasingly popular around the world and Simply Raw Bakery is keeping up with the trend.
 Considering all its products are devoid of all the components that are ordinarily essential elements in baked goods (eggs, milk and butter), it has a pleasingly wide selection of cakes.
 Kitsch and cute in its decor, it feels like a mixture between old and new.

 Austrian Baker Helmut Gragger pours his heart and soul into his baking.
 His wood stove is in the center of the bakery, giving customers the opportunity to watch him knead and throw flour while browsing loaves.
 Inside a late-Baroque style house, this bakery transports you back in time – it’s a cosy and comfortable atmosphere with a beautiful and homely aroma.

 This Greek bakery, located in the heart of the city, has a huge variety of Mediterranean treats, including spinach or meat filled-pastries, cheesy crumbly biscuits and savoury crackers, as well as honey-filled sweet treats.
 Pair your choice with a traditional coffee – strong and fragrant, it’s the perfect accompaniment to any baked good.